Ybor City cigar makers' strike of 1931: Timeline

 As a result, cigar workers at several factories went on strike in support of the prisoners.
 This, among other public disturbances, threatened the owners of the factories and prompted them to accuse the Lectors of reading Communist propaganda.

 According to the Tampa Daily Times: "Originally the practice was a beneficial and instructive one, the readers sitting all day in the factories and reading aloud newspapers, novels and instructive works.
 The result was that the Tampa cigar maker was probably better posted on current events than the average American workman in any other industry.
 But in recent months the readers have turned to the reading of red-hot radical publications and anarchistic propaganda, with the result that widespread unrest developed among the cigar workers".

+Banning of the Lector

 So, on November 26, 1931, the factory owners officially banned what they thought was their biggest enemy – The Lector – clearly dictated in this publication: "in the past, manufacturers had entered into an agreement with workers, allowing the reading of educational or instructional information, articles, or books, but the abuse of this privilege, and starting this morning, reading aloud is eliminated…the manufacturers will not allow readers to read anything in the factories, and no collection will be permitted in the factories".

 So the initiation of the strike was twofold – strikers were outraged at the treatment their fellow workers were receiving in jail and they were further propelled to strike when the next morning they found the platforms for the Lectors demolished.
 This created a brief, 3-day strike.
-A headline of the New York Times on November 30, 1931 read "Tampa Cigar Makers to End Strike" where: "Cigar makers who called a three day strike Friday in behalf of seventeen communist sympathizers in jail here announced today that they would return to work tomorrow.
-Heads of the cigar factories said Friday, however, that the men are no longer connected with their plants.
-They made no further statement today".
+A headline of the New York Times on November 30, 1931, read Tampa Cigar Makers to End Strike where:

-Then, on December 4, 1931 the Wall Street Journal published an article titled "Cigar Strike Becomes Lockout" wherein: "A cigar makers' 72 hour strike precipitated by dismissal of 'readers' (men who read to the workers as they roll tobacco) developed into a 'lockout.'
+Then, on December 4, 1931, the Wall Street Journal published an article titled "Cigar Strike Becomes Lockout" wherein: "A cigar makers' 72 hour strike precipitated by dismissal of 'readers' (men who read to the workers as they roll tobacco) developed into a 'lockout.'
 The workers completed their strike and reported for work Monday, but the manufacturers refused to take them back.
 In retaliation the strikers threatened to refuse to return when they are called back.
 Such a shortage of skilled labor might conceivably result in higher cigar prices".